Equilibration of Multitime Quantum Processes in Finite Time Intervals: Preliminaries

 \subsection{Equilibration of Processes Over Infinite Times}

-The results of this work are an extension of the infinite time results from the adjoining Letter~\cite{Dowling2021}, which we will now summarize.
+The results of this work are an extension of the infinite time results from the related work~\cite{Dowling2021}, which we will now summarize.
 Specifically, the following bound was proven, in terms of the expectation value of any $k$-time instrument $\textbf{A}_{\textbf{k}}$ applied to a process $\Upsilon$ and its corresponding equilibrium $\Omega$,

 Here, $\mathsf{A}_{k:\dots:j}$ is the POVM element of the composition of CP maps